John R. Jewitt: Early life and voyage

-Jewitt's father was a blacksmith and trained his eldest son for that trade, intending that his younger son go into one of the learned professions.
+Jewitt's father was a blacksmith and trained his eldest son for that trade, but intended that his younger son go into one of the learned professions.
 Accordingly, from the age of 12, John attended an academy at Donington in Lincolnshire that provided an "education superior to that which is to be obtained in a common school" (p.
 6).
 He learned Latin, higher mathematics, navigation and surveying.
 After two years, his father withdrew him from school in order to apprentice him to a surgeon at Reasby, in the neighbourhood of the great traveller and naturalist Sir Joseph Banks.
 Jewitt pleaded with his father to be allowed to learn metalwork instead, and eventually he was allowed to do so.
 He quickly learned his trade.
 About a year later (c.
 1798) the family moved to Hull, then one of the main ports and trading centres of Britain, where the Jewitt business picked up a lot of custom from the ships.